Sing Me a Song (The Walking Dead): Plot

 Michonne walks down a single-lane road, whistling to attract walkers.
 She kills two walkers she's lured and drags their bodies away.
 Separately, Carl and Jesus have stowed away on the same Saviors' truck as it is driven back to their base, Sanctuary.
 Carl tricks Jesus into getting out of the truck, and he stays with it as it pulls into the Sanctuary's yard, where he sees the Saviors' leader Negan, several Saviors, and his friend Daryl.
-Carl attempts to shoot Negan, killing two of his Saviors before he is pinned down by Dwight.
+Carl attempts to shoot Negan, killing two of his Saviors before he is pinned down by Dwight and disarmed afterwards.
 Negan is impressed by Carl's bravery, and escorts him around the factory floor and then introduces him to his "harem" of wives.
 There, Sherry (Christine Evangelista) reluctantly concedes to Negan that one of his other wives, Amber (Autumn Dial), has been cheating on him with her ex-boyfriend, Mark (Griffin Freeman).
 In response, Negan admonishes Amber and tells Dwight, with Daryl in tow, to "fire up that furnace."

 Alone with Carl, Negan tells the boy he is trying to bond with him, and asks him to remove his bandages so he can look at Carl's missing eye, coercing Carl by reminding him he killed two of his men.
 After Carl takes off the bandage, Negan humiliates him by asking if he can touch it, and Carl starts crying, and Negan backs off.
 As part of paying off his "debt" to him, Negan asks Carl to sing to him, and Carl weakly sings "You Are My Sunshine".
 This leads to Carl explaining how he had to shoot his mother to prevent her from turning.
 Later, Negan takes Carl with him to see Mark's punishment, having half his face branded with a hot iron.